Benyla/AI_projects/README.md

 - Linear Regression: In this project, I used a simple logistic regression model to classify handwritten digits (0 and 1).
 - 02450 - Introduction to Machine Learning and Data Mining: Implementation of various machine learning models, cross-validation, and statistical evaluation.
 - NN: In this project i implemented a basic neural network from scratch using numpy.
 I followed a toturial, so only some of the code is written by me.
 Could be interesting to compare the speed to a highly optimized lib like tensorflow
+- Autoencoder: Simple autoencoder trained on 60000 images from MNIST dataset